carbon-language/carbon-lang/mlir/docs/Bufferization.md

 unbufferized op.

 However, before the current bufferization infrastructure was put in place, bufferization could only be done as a single finalizing bufferization mega-pass that used the `populate*BufferizePatterns` functions from multiple dialects to simultaneously bufferize everything at once.
 Thus, one might see code in downstream projects structured this way.
 This structure is not recommended in new code.
-A helper, `populateEliminateBufferizeMaterializationsPatterns` ([code](https://github.com/llvm/llvm-project/blob/a0b65a7bcd6065688189b3d678c42ed6af9603db/mlir/include/mlir/Transforms/Bufferize.h#L58)) is available for such passes to provide patterns that eliminate `tensor_load` and `buffer_cast`.
+A helper, `populateEliminateBufferizeMaterializationsPatterns` ([code](https://github.com/llvm/llvm-project/blob/a0b65a7bcd6065688189b3d678c42ed6af9603db/mlir/include/mlir/Transforms/Bufferize.h#L58)) is available for such passes to provide patterns that eliminate `memref.tensor_load` and `memref.buffer_cast`.

 ## Changes since [the talk](#the-talk)

 -   `func-bufferize` was changed to be a partial conversion pass, and there is a new `finalizing-bufferize` which serves as a general finalizing bufferization pass.